History of Chicago in Timeline

 1921: Tenant Rent Strikes

-In 1924, Chicago was the first American city to have a homosexual-rights organization, called the Society for Human Rights.
-It produced the first American publication for homosexuals, Friendship and Freedom.
+In 1924, Chicago became the first American city to have a homosexual-rights organization called the Society for Human Rights, which also produced the first American publication for homosexuals, Friendship and Freedom.

-In 1926, the Chicago Blackhawks of the National Hockey League (NHL) began play.
+In 1926, the Chicago Blackhawks of the National Hockey League (NHL) began play and are one of the "Original Six" teams of the NHL.

-Since 1927, when William Thompson was voted into office, the citizens of Chicago have not elected a Republican mayor.
+In 1927, William Thompson was voted into office, making him the last Republican mayor elected in Chicago.

 1928: Tax Revolt